DA won’t prosecute for governor’s student mask opt-out order

 Williamson County, Nashville’s neighbor to the south, saw a raucous crowd of opponents as they voted last week to implement a temporary mask mandate with medical and religious exemptions for elementary school students, staff and visitors.
 Video showed some chanting “No more masks” and following mask supporters to the parking lot to shout obscenities.

 In Shelby County, the seven-member Black Caucus of the county commission expressed support Tuesday for the decision by Shelby County Schools to keep in place its mask mandate, which also extends to private schools and has a medical exemption.
+The county has seen 1,746 cases in the past 14 days among people 5 to 18 years old, the Tennessee Department of Health reported.

 Commissioner Van Turner said he has three school-age children and two are vaccinated.
 The third child has an autoimmune disorder and she is not vaccinated, so Lee’s order concerns him as a parent, Turner said.